 Our overarching goal is to forge an interdisciplinary collaboration that examines the impact of social media on political behavior by iterating through stages of model development, testing, refinement, and validation.
 First, from social psychology and political science we derive fundamental hypotheses about how, why, and when social media affects citizens’ cognitions and motivations with respect to political participation.
 Second, we express these questions as empirically testable hypotheses derived from behavioral models (e.g., with quantitative response and predictor variables).
 And third, drawing from biology and computer science we adapt sophisticated computational methods of approximate inference and machine learning (adapting methods developed for the analysis of Systems Biology data) to evaluate our behavioral models using extremely large social media and social network datasets.

-Who We Are: The SMaPP Laboratory is organized by 4 Principle Investigators (Rich Bonneau, John Jost, Jonathan Nagler, and Joshua A. Tucker) from Political Science, Psychology, Computer Science and Biology, and also includes contains post-docs, data scientists, graduate research associates and affiliated faculty collaborators.
-For a full list of SMaPP personnel see our People page.
+Who We Are: The SMaPP Laboratory was co-founded by four Principal Investigators (Rich Bonneau, John Jost, Jonathan Nagler, and Joshua A. Tucker) from Political Science, Psychology, Computer Science and Biology, and also includes contains post-docs, data scientists, graduate research associates and affiliated faculty collaborators.
+For a full list of SMaPP personnel see our People Page.

 SMaPP-Global: See as well the website of SMaPP-Global, an international collection of scholars studying social media and politics affiliated with the SMaPP lab and supported by the NYU Global Institute of Advanced Study.
 SMaPP-Global holds bi-annual conferences at NYU-NY (in the fall) and at NYU global sites (in the spring).